The Rise of the GIG Economy

 Many new emerging companies are beginning to work 100% remotely and this is changing the working world.
 Remote companies, of course, will face their own particular set of challenges, but remote companies can reap many benefits.
 For example, they can massively reduce operating costs by removing the need for central offices.

 Modern companies such as Buffer, use remote work and a horizontally structured business to create positive workplace cultures.
 If you’ve ever heard of Ricardo Semler you will know that horizontal working isn’t new either, but the rise of the GIG economy and the way remote work can now take place has enabled the rise of companies who work differently.
 Many companies have begun to approach work in new ways.
-And much of these changes are connected to the emergence of the modern-style gig economy.
+And much of these changes are connected to the emergence of the modern-style GIG economy.

 From the point of view of workers, freelancers and giggers can take control of what they do and when.
-Creatives and people with valuable skills can use their skills to access work in different ways through the gig economy.
+Creatives and people with valuable skills can use their skills to access work in different ways through the GIG economy.
 Picking and choosing from the kind of work they want to do, and the hours they work.

-However, workers do need to remain mindful because they are vulnerable to being exploited.
+Whether taking on a gig for love or money (or both) workers do need to remain mindful because they are vulnerable to being exploited.
 Low pay and the risk of work suddenly stopping, or not finding enough work can make gigging unstable, and unpredictable.

 In Australia, freelancers are considered independent contractors.
 They don’t have the same rights as employees but they do have some protections under the Fair Work Act 2009.